WCAG Layers of Guidance

-LEVEL A, success criteria we MUST meet.
+LEVEL A, success criteria you MUST meet.

 Level A criteria form the baseline for digital accessibility.
 The techniques associated with level A show us how to avoid designing barriers into our digital information and help us comply with nondiscrimination laws.

-LEVEL AA, success criteria we SHOULD meet.
+LEVEL AA, success criteria you SHOULD meet.

 Level AA criteria go beyond baseline requirements and help improve the quality of our digital information without requiring significantly more effort.
 Rice University asks us to meet level AA criteria whenever relevant to the digital information we create and share.

-LEVEL AAA, criteria What you COULD do.
+LEVEL AAA, success criteria you COULD meet.

 Level AAA criteria go even further and empower our audience with greater choice.
 Rice University does not require that Level AAA criteria are met, but it is recommended whenever possible.

 There are dozens of individual techniques in WCAG 2.1, but it is important to note that none of them is required.
 Each technique is a technology-specific recommendation for ensuring that a success criteria (SC) is met.
 Meeting SC is required.
 Each SC can have multiple techniques depending on the context and technology.